parthsarin/aoc-2021/README.md

 Super fun problem today.
 Kinda like a sequel to lanternfish.
 I think I got the key insight—to represent a polymer as a dictionary—pretty early, but converting back to the counts for each of the variables was sneaky.
 I didn't realize at first that the last character of the string always remains the last character.
 Once I got that, the rest of the code was straightforward.

 — Parth

+## Day 15 (1148/1447)
+Ooooof this was an annoying puzzle.
+All of the examples suggested we could only move down and to the right, so I implemented a dynamic programming algorithm but I should have done something more exhaustive—big misstep!

+Anyways, it worked out, but the rank definitely suffered.

+— Parth